 March 29 and 30 the Data Disrupt conference will take place at the Metropolitan Pavilion West in New York.
 If you aren’t familiar, Data Disrupt is the first conference for the financial services data analytics ecosystem.
-Jornaya’s own VP of Data & Analytics Strategy Lauren Dickstein will be joining a panel on Thursday morning titled “Consumer Finance - Marketing and Customer Service in the Digital Age”.
-I sat down with Lauren for a quick Q & A to get the skinny on her panel and some other aspects of the show.
+Jornaya’s own VP of Data & Analytics Strategy Lauren Dickstein will be joining a panel on Thursday morning titled “Consumer Finance: Marketing and Customer Service in the Digital Age.”
+Here’s a preview with Lauren:

 When you look at financial services, consumers typically need certain financial offerings based on specific events that take place in their lives:

 - they need a mortgage when it’s time to buy a home

 - they need auto insurance when they decide to buy a car

 - they seek a personal loan if they are remodeling

 - they seek a student loan when going back to school.

 When you think about how these life events and the financial products that support those events, it’s glaringly apparent that behavioral data and consumer journey insights can serve to provide incredible value to the financial services industry.

 The question financial service providers ask is “What is the best way to incorporate these act-alike attributes into my marketing and sales efforts to provide maximum value to my prospects and customers?”
 Jornaya understands the steps of the journey that are related to those offerings and can help those providers effectively apply these insights to their business.

 Q: What should attendees know about your session: “Consumer Finance: Marketing and Customer Service in the Digital Age”?